 More after the break

-The MR1s won the Award for Best Desktop Speaker in 2013 and since then they've managed to fend off any new competition.
+The MR1s won the Award for Best Desktop Speaker in 2013 and yet again in 2014, there's simply no stopping them.

 They're a good size, although some may find them a little too big.
 Nevertheless most people should be able to find a suitable home for them.